jswortz/spotify_mpd_two_tower/.ipynb_checkpoints/README-checkpoint.md

 2. [`01-recommender-vertex-merlin`](01-recommender-vertex-merlin.ipynb) this reads data from the BQ training and validation tables and converts records to parquet in GCS.
 NVtabular is used to encode and preprocess the data to be ready for a model.
 The workflow is then saved to gcs, reloaded and used for a two tower Merlin Model.

+3. [`02-build-custom-query-predictor`](02-build-custom-query-predictor) creates a custom Vertex AI endpoint that encapsulates the query model created from the 01 notebook.

-3. [`02-matching-engine`](02-matching-engine.ipynb) the created model artifacts and embedding files are used to create matching engine endpoints and model endpoints (for the query model).
+4. [`03-matching-engine`](03-matching-engine.ipynb) the created model artifacts and embedding files are used to create matching engine endpoints and model endpoints (for the query model).
 The final call is an end-to-end example of making a recommendation by combining these two endpoint resources.

-4. [`03-create-test-instances`](03-create-test-instances.ipynb) here we take example songs and test out the recommender.
+5. [`04-create-test-instances`](04-create-test-instances.ipynb) here we take example songs and test out the recommender.

 ## Creating a Google Cloud project